-Support for families of complexly poorly children
+Support for families of children living with medical complexities

 We also provide fun and therapeutic activities and the chance to make magical memories in a safe and accessible space.